Metastatic Brain Tumors

 A decade and a half ago, people diagnosed with a brain metastasis survived, on average, less than 6 months.
 Treatments have improved in the intervening years, and today, people with brain metastases are living longer than ever before.

 At Yale Medicine, a team of dedicated oncologists and neurosurgeons focus specifically on the management of brain metastases.
-These world-renowned experts use state-of-the-art equipment to provide patients the best possible multidisciplinary care.
+These world-renowned experts use state-of-the-art equipment to provide patients the best possible care.

 What is a metastatic brain tumor?